 Everyone’s situation is different, so while I hope my five financial goals will get you thinking, keep in mind your family’s unique make-up as you are setting yours.

 What’s your money personality?
-(I shared mine here last year!)
-Take SunTrust’s Mental Wealth Quiz to help measure your family’s financial health, and check out the budget worksheet, savings calculator, and other FREE financial planning resources on the site to help you meet your financial goals for the new year!
+Take this Mental Wealth Quiz to help measure your family’s financial health.
+You can also check out my ebook Your Personal Retreat to help you meet your financial goals for the new year!